 Hello.
 My name is Rhonda Jaipaul-O’Garro and I am from the Caribbean twin-islands of Trinidad & Tobago.
 I am a marketing & communication professional with over 12 years experience in higher education.
 Currently, I work as Marketing & Communications Manager at The University of the West Indies – the largest university in the English-speaking Caribbean serving 16 islands.

 I have a keen interest in social media and online communication.
 In fact, it is my doctoral research focus as I pursue a PhD in Business Administration.
 In my Humphrey year I’d like to learn how to leverage new media tools like social media for strategic communication and the advancement of education, particularly higher education in the Caribbean region.
-This is also my year of transformation, self-discovery and development, and an important part of that process is understanding who I am as a leader and unearthing my true leadership potential.
+I have proclaimed 2013-14 my year of transformation, self-discovery and development, and so an important part of that process is understanding who I am as a leader and unearthing my true leadership potential.

 I love the outdoors and I am a huge sports fan as well.
 Two things on my bucket list that I’d like to do while here in the US are 1. drive a monster truck and 2. go hunting and finally have permission to shoot something.